nationalarchives/ds-wagtail/docs/development/fetching-data.md

 ## Load local DB from an SQL file (No AWS access needed)

-Without AWS access you can load your db locally using a dump file and the following command:
+Without AWS access you can load your db locally using a dump and the following command:

 `./dev/local-db-restore dumps/[my-db-file].sql`